 This KFC ad is the typical example which received many Dislikes and got tons of nasty comment.
 KFC is trying to play the idea of positioning chicken as a cute and beautiful figure which will be transformed into healthy diet to attract consumer.
 Apparently, it is not being well received and many have found the ad to be “disgusting”.
 Only by writing this I noticed that this brand has been a joke on the internet for quite some time.
 Worse, they seems to be repeating the same mistake with the latest chicken ad.
 Read more about the latest development of KFC branding.

-Should you agree with what I’ve been telling and wanting to find out how we can help your business, simply fill up this contact form and we will get in touch with you.
+Should you agree with what I’ve been telling and wanting to find out how we can help your business, simply drop us an email at firstname.lastname@example.org and we will get in touch with you.
 We are looking forward to working with purposeful businesses (as stressed in this article) to create win-win, both commercially and socially.
 Read more about who we are here.

 4th Aug 2017